Now that we had seen most of the major attractions, we were ready to discover some off-beat attractions on our last day in Paris.

 Arc of Carrousel

 “We will start from right here.
-All of you probably know about the Arc de Gaulle, but may not be about the triumphal arc right in front of you.
-It is called Arc of Carrousel.
-It was built by Napoleon in 1806 – 1808 to honor his army and celebrate their victories.
+All of you probably know about the Arc de Gaulle but may not be about the triumphal arc right in front of you.
+It is called the Arc of Carrousel.
+Napoleon built it in 1806–1808 to honor his army and celebrate their victories.
 It used to be the thing back then, to build something to honor the armies.

 It is aligned with the obelisk of the Concorde, the centerline of the Champs-Elysées avenue, and the Arc de Gaulle (also known as the Great Arc of Triumph).
 When it was built, Napoleon didn’t like it.
 He thought it was not grand enough for his army.
 So he built another one, the Great Arc of Triumph.”

 Obelisk of Concorde

 “By the way, do you know the story about the obelisk in Concorde?”